bitrise-io/bitrise-webhooks/README.md

 1. Specify the `bitrise-webhooks` URL (`.../h/gogs/BITRISE-APP-SLUG/BITRISE-APP-API-TOKEN`) in the `Payload URL` field.
 1. Set the `Content Type` to `application/json`.
 1. A Secret is not required at this time.
-1. Set the trigger to be fired on `Just the push event`
+1. Set the trigger to be fired on either `Just the push event` or `Let me choose what I need` and select `Create` and `Push`.
+(Pull request triggers are not supported at this time.)
 1. Save the Webhook.

 That's all!
 The next time you __push code__